Andrettin/Wyrmsun/readme.txt

 - 1.3.1
 -----------------------------------------------------------------------

+* Civilization
+- Improvements to dwarven and teuton name generation.

 * Grand Strategy
 - Improvements to grand strategy scrolling when reaching the eastmost and southmost portions of the map.
 - Added "No Randomness" option to the grand strategy mode.
+- Dwarves now generate names for mountains.

+* Map Editor
+- It is now possible to change the HP of an individual unit, in its properties.

 -----------------------------------------------------------------------
 - 1.3.0